dtuskippy/reading-notes/read-05-design-webpages-with-css.md

 * Excerpts from [(CSS on Wikipedia)](https://en.wikipedia.org/wiki/CSS):

   * *Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML or XML (including XML dialects such as SVG, MathML or XHTML).
-CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.[2]*
+CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.*
   * *CSS is designed to enable the separation of presentation and content, including layout, colors, and fonts.*

 ### Basic CSS Overview